-Shyshaeia, The Reader
+Shyshaeia, The Contributor

 I have always enjoyed Choose Your Own Adventure games and text games.
 I look forward to being inspired by ones on this site as well as creating my own storygames!

 Recent PostsMotivation Thread: Modern Story: The Age of 24 on 2/8/2018 6:07:17 PM

 Here is my first page so far.
 I am playing with second person and getting a format going for how each page will look.
 I have to think about segways between pages and code things it.
 I am not writing any code just yet.
 I need to get the meat and potatoes of the story going first.
 So the numbers in parentheses are placeholders for links and scripting.